-The additional surrounding strategic sites are not included in a cumulative assessment of the traffic modelling for the West of Ifield development.

-The HDC Local Plan is negligent by not giving attention to these matters to ensure the Rusper road network has the capacity to safely carry the expected additional density of traffic stemming any approved building allocations to Rusper Parish and its immediate vicinity.
+Any works traffic and rerouting of local traffic needs to be considered before plans are approved; and additional surrounding strategic sites are not included in the assessment of the traffic modelling for the West of Ifield development.
+And therefore the local Plan is negligent by not giving attention to these matters to ensure the Rusper Road network has the capacity to safely carry the expected additional density of traffic stemming any approved building allocations to Rusper Parish and its immediate locality.

-Due to the planned closure of Rusper Road beyond the Ifield Golf Club in the direction of Rusper, vehicles that exit the new planned estate on the golf course, vehicles on the school runs and the addition of proposed bus routes will make Rusper Road to the Hyde Drive roundabout virtually impassable.
-This will cause extreme congestion at the Hyde Drive roundabout.
+The planned closure of Rusper Road beyond the Ifield Golf Club in the direction of Rusper, is not viable; vehicles that exit the new planned estate on the golf course, vehicles on the school runs and the addition of proposed bus routes will make Rusper Road to the Hyde Drive roundabout will cause extreme congestion at the Hyde Drive roundabout, and surrounding roads.

-- The roads connecting the site to Crawley or to any major roads have insufficient capacity, the location of the West of Ifield site does not allow for appropriate promotion of sustainable transport modes and its development would be contrary to both the NPPF sections 106 and 110. - The plan fails to provide strategic links into Crawley or major transport routes.
-Instead it will channel all traffic from the development onto two rural roads: Rusper Road(to Rusper) and Charlwood Road / Ifield Avenue, which are already dangerous and at capacity.
-It is apparent that the traffic modelling has been 100% desk-based and is seriously inadequate: - The baseline is current traffic volumes, and additional volumes are then predicted.
-But current congestion is proof that previous modelling hasn't worked. - The modelling is overly optimistic about the extent to which residents will shift away from car use towards walking, cycling and using public transport. • And the impacts on nearby villages such as Rusper, Faygate and Charlwood have been underestimated. - Rusper Parish currently has only C class roads and all are narrow country lanes, Rusper Road is 4.9m wide or less, with a lack of footpaths and are heavily used by agricultural machinery, cyclists and equestrians.
-There are several rat-runs through the parish at peak times, which can be very dangerous to residents. - The capacity of the Parish's Road network to carry the increased traffic that the housing allocation will generate and cope with the increase without risks to road safety are matters of deep concern in the light of predictable traffic movements from the three main strategic sites around Rusper. - In the case of the North Horsham development, the 'rat running' evidence base demonstrates drivers have a preference at peak times to avoid congestion on the southern approaches to Crawley by using Rusper's road network and this 'rat running' preference is likely intensify with the convenience of a new multi carriageway road through the West of Ifield estate.
-In the case of the West of Ifield development, traffic to and from a southerly or westerly direction will have no alternative to using Rusper Road network and traffic to and from an easterly or northerly direction will have no alternative to using urban residential roads in Crawley Borough.
+The roads connecting the site to Crawley or to any major roads are not up to standard to allow for the heavy vehicles that will be utilised for the development.
+This is contrary to both the NPPF sections 106 and 110.

+Rusper Road(to Rusper) and Charlwood Road / Ifield Avenue, which are already dangerous and at capacity are rural, and further vehicles from a large estate will make these roads over capacitated and not fit for purpose.
+It is apparent that the traffic modelling has been 100% desk-based and is seriously inadequate:

+The baseline is current traffic volumes, and additional volumes are then predicted.
+But current congestion is proof that previous modelling hasn't worked, as these roads are already overused.

+To state that people will no longer use their cars and cycle or walk is preposterous.
+The roads are too narrow and downright dangerous, especially in view of the heavier traffic which will be caused by the new estate.
+Rusper Parish currently has only C class roads and all are narrow country lanes, Rusper Road is 4.9m wide or less, with a lack footpaths and are heavily used by agricultural machinery, cyclists and equestrians.
+There are several rat-runs through the parish at peak times, which can be very dangerous to residents.

+In the case of the North Horsham development, the 'rat running' evidence base demonstrates drivers have a preference at peak times to avoid congestion on the southern approaches to Crawley by using Rusper's road network and this 'rat running' preference is likely intensify with the convenience of a new multi carriageway road through the West of Ifield estate.
+In the case of the West of Ifield development, traffic to and from a southerly or westerly direction will have no alternative to using Rusper's road network and traffic to and from an easterly or northerly direction will have no alternative to using urban residential roads in Crawley Borough.

-- Both the Horsham and Crawley Transport studies of traffic assessments for the strategic developments in Rusper Parish and its immediate vicinity have been addressed independently of each other, but it is self-evident those assessments are inadequate because the impact of traffic from the Local Plan's building allocation will be cumulative.
-This cumulative impact is recognised by the Council's policies ref.
-Chapter 8: Infrastructure, Transport and Healthy Communities issue box bullet 7. - .
-There is no direct link into Crawley from the proposed HA2 strategic site, meaning that all West of Ifield traffic will be forced to use the existing minor rural roads around the development to access Crawley, Horsham, Gatwick, the A264, A23 and other major routes.
+There would appear at this state to be no direct link into Crawley from the proposed HA2 strategic site, meaning that all West of Ifield traffic will be forced to use the existing minor rural roads around the development to access Crawley, Horsham, Gatwick, the A264, A23 and other major routes.